Premier League questions: Will Bournemouth and Liverpool produce another classic?

 Here are the big questions ahead of all 10 matches...

 Will this clash live up to previous thrillers?
-Bournemouth vs Liverpool, Saturday 12.30pm, live on Sky Sports Premier League
+Bournemouth vs Liverpool, Saturday from 11.30am, live on Sky Sports Premier League

 In their six Premier League meetings, there have been 22 goals scored in matches between Bournemouth and Liverpool, with 18 of those coming in the past four match-ups.